bids-standard/bids-specification/src/99-appendices/03-hed.md

 If you omit the `HEDVersion` field from the dataset description file, any present HED information will be validated using the latest version of the HED schema, which is bound to result in problems.
-Hence, it is strongly RECOMMENDED to supply the `HEDVersion` field when using HED in a BIDS dataset.
+Hence, it is strongly RECOMMENDED that the `HEDVersion` field be included when using HED in a BIDS dataset.